 - All of the patients have to be eligible for the measures in the group with the exception of a few measure groups: For example, the Preventive Measures Group, if the patient is male, Measure #112, Screening Mammography does not apply to that patient.

-How do I decide which to report?
+How do I decide what method or measures to report?

 You select measures or a measure group you are eligbile to report.based on